colbyhall/Machina/README.md

-# Forge
+# Machina

 ![License](https://img.shields.io/badge/license-MIT-blue.svg)

 > [!IMPORTANT]
 > This project is still under active development.
 It is not stable enough to be used in production.

-`Forge` is a cross platform game making framework.
+`Machina` is a cross platform game making framework.
 This framework's primary goal is to make building games and game tools as easy and effeciently as possible.

 ## Contributing
 Contributions are welcome!
 Feel free to open issues or submit pull requests if you want to help improve the project.